 This puts us me a bind.
-If I try to “obey” the devil’s description it would mess up my life; I but, if I don’t “obey” I feel that God is angry with me.
-The devil has his own take on forgiveness, turn the other cheek, or integrity.
+If I try to “obey” the devil’s description it would mess up my life, but, if I don’t “obey,” I feel that God is angry with me.
+The devil has his own take on forgiveness, turn the other cheek, and integrity.

-In fact those things that I don’t want to do, but do, because he asks me to, THESE PROVE LOVE MORE than obedience that comes easily.
+In fact, those things that I don’t want to do, but do because he asks me to, these prove my love more than obedience that comes easily.

-2 Samuel 24:24 Neither will I offer offerings unto the LORD my God of that which doth cost me nothing.
+Neither will I offer offerings unto the LORD my God of that which doth cost me nothing.2 Samuel 24:24